thecomalley/thecomalley.github.io/blog/2025-04-06/index.md

 ### Setup Module

-Often times the module will depend on pre-existing infrastructure, a common pattern is to deploy this infrastructure in a setup module before running the test.
-While this module doesn't require any prerequisites, I still have a setup module to create a random ID for the test run.
-This is useful for creating unique resource names and avoiding name collisions.
+Often, modules depend on pre-existing infrastructure.
+A common pattern is to deploy this infrastructure in a setup module before running the test.
+While this module doesn't require any prerequisites, I still include a setup module to create a random ID for the test run.
+This helps in generating unique resource names and avoiding name collisions.

 ```ruby
 # tests/main.tftest.hcl